saanuregh/discord.js-pagination/README.md

 An array of [MessageSelectOptions](https://discord.js.org/#/docs/main/stable/typedef/MessageSelectOption) to be added to the select menu.

 Note:
-- customId is not required, the paginator will update the customId to be: `&lt;prefix&gt;-[&lt;customId&gt;-]&lt;suffix&gt;` where the suffix is the id of the received interaction that initiated the paginator.
+- customId is not required, the paginator will update the customId to be: `<prefix>-[<customId>-]<suffix>` where the prefix is `paginator#customIdPrefix` and the suffix is the id of the received interaction that initiated the paginator.

 ### pagesMap